greflm13/EssensServer/README.md

 ## Routes

-All config orutes require the ServiceWorker to be deactivated.
+All config tes require the ServiceWorker to be deactivated.
 To do that follow the Instructions in the image below:

 ![Instructions](https://github.com/greflm13/EssensServer/blob/master/instructions.png)